marvelousxmax/marvelousxmax/README.md

 - 🤝 I’m looking for help with **Networking & Collaborating**

-- 💬 Ask me about **Motivation/Collaborations/Conversation about Technology or gadgets.**
+- 💬 Ask me about **Motivation/Collaborations/Conversation about Technology**

 - 📫 How to reach me **maxwell.davis1240@gmail.com**